Eveio/dto/README.md

 ## Requirements and Installation

-This package requires PHP^7.4.
-You can install it via Composer:
+You can install eve/dto via Composer:

 ```bash
 composer require eve/dto
 ```

+This package requires PHP>7.4.

 ## Usage